Aged care reforms

 The Department of Veterans’ Affairs determines eligibility for the Veterans’ Supplement.
 Payment is automatically made to approved providers.
 The Veterans’ Supplement provides an extra 10% of funding on top of the basic subsidy for eligible care recipients receiving a home care package.

-The Oxygen Supplement is paid to the approved provider for a care recipient who has an ongoing medical need for oxygen.
-There is no supplement available for episodic or short-term illnesses, such as bronchitis.
+The Oxygen Supplement is paid to an approved provider for a care recipient who has an ongoing medical need for oxygen.

 Enteral Feeding Supplement